Maplespyder/NIN-Guide/_posts/2024-07-04-nin-DT-comprehensive-guide.markdown

   </tbody>
 </table><br>

 ⦿ <b class="pb">Kazematoi</b> is our second gauge and forces a similar playstyle to our former Huton gauge.
 We fill this gauge with <b >Armor Crush</b> and spend this gauge with <b>Aeolian Edge</b>.
-Each consumed stack grants +100 potency to Aeolian Edge, making the normally 440p skill be 540p.
+Each consumed stack grants +100 potency to Aeolian Edge, making the normally 460p skill be 560p.

-<b >Armor Crush</b> gains 2 Kazematoi to a maximum of 5 and <b>Aeolian Edge</b> spends 1 Kazematoi.
+<b>Armor Crush</b> gains 2 Kazematoi to a maximum of 5 and <b>Aeolian Edge</b> spends 1 Kazematoi.
 It is important to note that we should never overcap Kazematoi, as this is a flat DPS loss.

 <div style="text-align: center;">
 <img src="https://lds-img.finalfantasyxiv.com/promo/h/X/4N08Eemw-qqy87gkDKHtHfULpg.png"  style="width: 200px"/>